r-murthy/go-rest-template/docs/intro.md

 ## Case

-Is Go just a fluff!
+Is Go just a fluff?

 An additional setup to the populor Java Springboot choice for building microservice